wallet-provider-js/vanilla-near-webwallet-typescript/README.md

    can learn how the frontend connects to the NEAR blockchain.

-3. Wallet selection is at index.ts .- Check `src/wallet-api/wallet-inteface.ts` to see what you need to implement to add a new wallet. `src/wallet-api/narwallets/` containst the Narwallets imlementation interface implementation.
+3. Wallet selection is at index.ts .- Check `src/wallet-api/wallet-inteface.ts` to see what you need to implement to add a new wallet. `src/wallet-api/narwallets/` contains the Narwallets interface implementation.
-   `src/wallet-api/near-web-wallet/` containst the NEAR Web Wallet interface implementation.
+   `src/wallet-api/near-web-wallet/` contains the NEAR Web Wallet interface implementation.

 4. Tests: there are different kinds of tests for the frontend and the smart